 - Disrupts of the host circadian rhythm alters the gut microbiome equilibrium

-- Limits/shuts down communication between the prefrontal cortex and the amygdala.
-Your prefrontal cortex acts as a brake on the gas pedal of your emotions, helping to regulate (or not) emotions
+- Limits/shut down communication between the prefrontal cortex and the amygdala.
+Your prefrontal cortex acts as a brake on the gas pedal of your emotions, helping to regulate (or not) emotions.

 Positive Impact of Adequate Sleep